earthly/website/blog/_posts/2023-04-10-python-data-classes.md

 internal-links:
  - Python
  - Python Classes
+excerpt: "Learn how to create Python data classes, a convenient way to define and manage data-oriented classes.
+Discover the basics of data classes, including type hints, default values, immutability, and more.
+Plus, find out how data classes compare to regular Python classes and how they can simplify your code."
 ---

 In Python, classes let you group data and behavior together by defining attributes and methods, respectively.
 Typically, a class contains both attributes and a set of methods that add functionality. **But what if you have a class that stores a lot of attributes with almost no functionality?** Do you still need to use regular classes, or is there a better alternative?